RogueRope/SurvivalGuide/volunteer.md

 Provide food and drinks to people, You help in the kitchen or behind the bar.
 **You chop, slice, peel, heat, distribute and clean.**
-Give a smile to people with the power of drinks and snacks.
+Give a smile to people with the power of your good vibes combined with drinks and snacks.

 ### Production